prodo-dev/prodo/docs/content/04_advanced/creating-plugins.md

   action or component.
 - Subscribe a component to a particular part of the [universe](./universe) so the component will re-render when that data changes.
-- Wrap the entire user app with React component.
+- Wrap the entire user app with a React component.

 A plugin is parameterised by five type parameters.
 These are: